Keyboard shortcuts

 .add_plugins(DefaultPlugins)

-// Add our startup function to the schedule and run the app
+// Add your startup system and run the app

 .add_systems(Startup, startup)